Making Your Home Safe for Children

 - Don't use baby walkers.
 They cause more injuries than any other baby equipment.
 Most accidents happen when babies fall down stairs in the walker or when the walker tips over.

 Young children will put anything in their mouths, even if it tastes bad.
-Medicines, make-up, cleaning and garden products, and plants cause most home poisonings.
+Medicines, make-up, cleaning agents, garden products, and plants cause most home poisonings.
 Children aged 5 years and younger are most at risk.

 - Keep all cleaning products and medicines out of a child's reach in locked cabinets.